teffcode/react-ts-study-randomuser/README.md

 ## 🩵 Tasks:

-1. [x] Fetch 100 rows of data using the API.
+[x] 1.
+Fetch 100 rows of data using the API.
-2. [x] Display the data in a table format, similar to the example.
+[x] 2.
+Display the data in a table format, similar to the example.
-3. [x] Provide the option to color rows as shown in the example.
+[x] 3.
+Provide the option to color rows as shown in the example.
-4. [x] Allow the data to be sorted by country as demonstrated in the example.
+[x] 4.
+Allow the data to be sorted by country as demonstrated in the example.
-5. [] Enable the ability to delete a row as shown in the example.
+[x] 5.
+Enable the ability to delete a row as shown in the example.
-6. [] Implement a feature that allows the user to restore the initial state, meaning that all deleted rows will be recovered.
+[x] 6.
+Implement a feature that allows the user to restore the initial state, meaning that all deleted rows will be recovered.
-7. [] Handle any potential errors that may occur.
+[x] 7.
+Handle any potential errors that may occur.
-8. [] Implement a feature that allows the user to filter the data by country.
+[x] 8.
+Implement a feature that allows the user to filter the data by country.
-9. [] Avoid sorting users again the data when the user is changing filter by country.
+[x] 9.
+Avoid sorting users again the data when the user is changing filter by country.
-10. [] Sort by clicking on the column header.
+[] 10.
+Sort by clicking on the column header.

 ## 📚 Documentation: